-Currently FBCSS utilizes a computer software system entitled Caseworthy data collection and tracking of services.
-The program has the capacity of tracking duplication of clients by date of birth, social security number, address etc. Since all clients are asked "Are you a veteran?" the software has the capability of generating a report of those clients who responded "yes."
+Currently FBCSS utilizes a computer software system entitled Caseworthy for data collection and tracking of services.
+The program has the capacity of tracking duplication of clients by date of birth, social security number, address, etc. Since all clients are asked "Have you served in the military?" the software has the capability of generating a report of those clients who responded "yes."